-We checked prices for 27 different plants, such as six liriopes in one-gallon containers and a hydrangea in a three-gallon container.
+Our undercover shoppers checked prices at each store or chain for 27 different plants, such as a lavender in a six-inch pot and a false cypress in a #3 container.

-For the selection of plants they sell, Home Depot, Lowe’s, and Orchard Supply did very well on price.
-Home Depot’s prices averaged 40 percent below the all-store average for comparable items, Orchard Supply’s prices averaged 24 percent below the all-store average, and Lowe’s prices averaged 22 percent lower.
+For the selection of plants they sell, Home Depot and Lowe’s did very well on price.
+Lowe’s prices averaged 38 percent below the all-store average for comparable items, and Home Depot’s averaged 32 percent below the all-store average.
 Unfortunately, both Home Depot and Lowe’s received well-below-average ratings on “quality of products.”